fayadabbasi/CreditRisk/README.md

 Lending Club is a peer to peer lending platform that emerged in 2007.
 The platform allows individuals to review loan applications from others and evaluate a variety of inputs and then based on one's conclusions, the individual can commit a designated dollar amount to the applicants.
 Lending Club provides an API to download information about all historical loans on the platform.

 For my project, I have looked at Lending Club data from 2007 through Q2 2019.
 In total, there are 2,384,848 entries and a total of 150 features.
-While many categories have incomplete data, most of the relevant categories appear to have a pretty thorough details about the loans.
+While many categories have incomplete data, most of the relevant categories appear to have pretty thorough details about the loans.

 ## Objective